 Ad-hoc personalized testing: Providing personalized health recommendation through testing and analyzing biomarkers, the microbiome and vital indicators (e.g. blood sugar levels).
-Microbiome samples can be collected from an individual's gut, skin, blood or other places.
+Microbiome samples can be collected from an individual's gut, skin, blood and more.

 Providers in this space seek to obtain the molecular data of customers or other individuals in order to derive health solutions.
 Some providers offer individual analysis for consumers, and others maintain data platforms intended to provide genomic data insights for therapeutic discovery and treatment.
-Revenue is derived through the sale of D2C analysis services and the insitro
+Revenue is derived through the sale of D2C analysis services and the sale of aggregated data to third parties such as pharmaceutical companies, healthcare providers and consumer-packaged goods providers for the development of personalized products and holistic health planning services (SAAS or fee for service).